On the expansion of three-element subtraction sets: Results of nim-sequences and expansion sets

-When $k$ is even, it is claimed in \cite[p.
-531]{ww3} that the game is periodic with period $(2b+r)a$.
-We have not seen a proof of this claim, and at present we do not know the nim-sequence or expansion set for this case.
+When $k$ is even, it is claimed in \cite[p.~531]{ww3} that the game is purely periodic with period length $(2b+r)a$.
+We have not seen a proof of this claim, and at present we do not know the nim-sequence and expansion set for this case.